NoriSte/reactjsday-2019-testing-course/book/stubbing-the-backend.md

 - testing confidence: testing the whole front-end in a browser gives you more and more confidence than a JSDom test with the terminal

-- corner cases replication: with static responses, you can simulate (or reproduce, if you're analyzing a bug) every corner case in a while
+- edge cases replication: with static responses, you can simulate (or reproduce, if you're analyzing a bug) every edge case in a while

 Pleas note an important terminology difference: